 Yes, eating healthy at Qdoba is totally possible, but it takes some planning and self control (why is the queso so tempting!!?!) to navigate this “healthier” fast food option.

 Is eating healthy at Qdoba possible?
-It is–with a little planning and self control you can navigate the sea of burritos and queso and find healthy choices.
+Yes, it completely is–with a little planning and self control you can navigate the sea of burritos and queso and find healthy choices at Qdoba!

 Do you eat at Qdoba?
 Or other similar restaurants?
 What do you normally order?